A posteriori certification of PDE approximations with particular application to neural networks: Numerical experiments

 The NN has again been trained with a high-fidelity finite-element solution using training sets $\mathcal{S}_Q$, consisting of $1.5 \cdot 10^5$ points for the space-time domain $Q$ and $\mathcal{S}_\mathcal{P}$, consisting of $16$ equidistant points for the parameter.
 The error has been measured on $31$ parameters.

 The results are depicted in Figure \ref{fig:param_dependencev3}.
 The error of the NN approximation depends only slightly on the parameter $\mu$.
 This is also reflected by the bounds, so that they are basically multiples of the true error.
-The Riesz bounds on $Q=I\times\Omega$ are about a factor 10 off the true error (black).
+The Riesz bounds on $Q=I\times\Omega$ are about a factor 70 off the true error (black).
 This is due to the constants in the error-residual relation, see \cite[Thm.\ 5.1]{schwab2009space} and the appendix therein.
-The error bounds (orange) are quite sharp, in particular the lower one.
+The (penalized) error bounds (orange) are quite sharp for $\lambda=10^2$.
+Also the lower bound has nearly no offset.
 Again, the data is smooth on $I\times\mycirc$, so that we can use an efficient spectral method as we do not need to resolve the complicated geometry of $\Omega$.